geovedi/book-notes/2018/brief-answers-to-the-big-questions.notes.md

   - Possibilities and mysteries posed by M-theory.
 - Conclusion and Time Travel Party:
   - The potential existence of Chronology Protection Laws.
-  - Summary of the party for time travelers held by the author.
+  - Summary of the party for time travelers held by Hawking.
   - Hopeful acknowledgment of possibilities for future discoveries.

 ## Will We Survive on Earth?